 Other forms of active studying include self-testing and creating flowcharts of related concepts.
 Kaplan recommends choosing a formal preparation method for your studying, rather than just preparing for the test on your own.
 There are many ways to diversify your study methods and make your study time more deliberate, including:

-Remember how Eeyore was always expecting his house to fall on him?
+Remember how Eeyore from Winnie the Pig was always expecting his house to fall on him?

 Remember how it always did?